What Does Bok Choy Taste Like?

 Some have reported that bok choy has a mustard green like taste and go so far as saying that bok choy tastes like horseradish.
 Note that mustard greens and mustard are not the same thing – mustard greens offer a slightly more pungent taste than lettuce and can add some natural peppery flavoring.
 Horseradish is quite a stretch and most likely comes from a more sensitive than average tongue.

-Related Posts What Does Coffee with Coconut Oil Taste Like?
-A Flavorful Combination Worth Trying
+Related Posts What Does Underberg Taste Like?

 What is the texture of bok choy?